Nkatha004/Articles-API/README.md

 The API was tested using Postman to ensure the functionalities are in order.

-MySQL was used for storage in the database.
+MySQL was the database used for storage.